 Las Vegas' Royal Links features a replica of the famous "Hell" bunker from the Old Course in St. Andrews.

-Courtesy Royal Links Golf Club
+Courtesy of Royal Links G.C.

 Stymie's Pub at Royal Links in Las Vegas